Deformation-driven intruders in light island-of-inversion nuclei: The island of inversion:

 Take first the proton ratio $Q_p/r_p^2$ [Fig.~\ref{fig:li11q} (left)].
-Experimental measurements of the quadrupole moment are, of course, only sensitive to this proton contribution.
-(The experimental quadrupole moment for $\isotope[11]{Li}$ shows only a slight increase in magnitude relative to $\isotope[9]{Li}$~\cite{PhysRevLett.101.132502,stone2016:e2-moments}.)
-Note that the calculated quadrupole moment is negative, for both the ground and excited $3/2^-$ states, so increasing magnitude goes downward in the plot.
-For the ground state, a negative sign for the quadrupole moment is as expected for a single nucleon outside a closed shell (\textit{e.g.}, Refs.~\cite{suhonen2007:nucleons-nucleus,rowe2010:rowanwood}), while, for the excited $3/2^-$, one might associate a negative quadrupole moment with prolate deformation in a rotational $K=1/2$ band (\textit{e.g.}, Fig.~1 of Ref.~\cite{maris2015:berotor2}).
-Regardless, the proton $Q/r^2$ is nearly the same for the normal and intruder states; this at least suggests the proton structure is not very different between the two.
-Our results are in close agreement with experiment~\cite{stone2016:e2-moments,angeli2013:charge-radii}, shown as a solid square in Fig.~\ref{fig:li11q}, in the calculations with either the N3LO or Daejeon16 interaction.
-(Previous NCSM calculations obtained similar values of $Q_p/r_p^2$~\cite{PhysRevC.57.3119,PhysRevC.79.021303}, including prior calculations with the Daejeon16 interaction~\cite{caprio2022:emnorm}.)
+(Note that the calculated quadrupole moment is negative, for both the ground and excited $3/2^-$ states, so increasing magnitude goes downward in the plot.)
+For the ground state, a negative sign for the quadrupole moment is as expected for a single nucleon outside a closed shell (\textit{e.g.}, Refs.~\cite{suhonen2007:nucleons-nucleus,rowe2010:rowanwood}).
+For the excited $3/2^-$ state, if it is taken to be a member of a $K=1/2$ band (with inverted spin orderings due to Coriolis staggering), such a negative (spectroscopic) quadrupole moment might be associated with prolate intrinsic deformation (\textit{e.g.}, Fig.~1 of Ref.~\cite{maris2015:berotor2}), at least, to the extent that it might be meaningful to associate a ``deformation'' to the density distribution generated by just three protons.
+Regardless, the proton $Q/r^2$ is nearly the same for the normal and intruder states ($Q_p/r_p^2\approx -0.6$); this at least suggests the proton structure is not very different between the two.
+Our results, in the calculations with either the N3LO or Daejeon16 interaction, are in close agreement with experiment~\cite{stone2016:e2-moments,angeli2013:charge-radii} (solid square in Fig.~\ref{fig:li11q}).
+(Previous NCSM calculations obtained similar values of $Q_p/r_p^2$~\cite{PhysRevC.57.3119,PhysRevC.79.021303}, including with the Daejeon16 interaction~\cite{caprio2022:emnorm}.)

-Now consider the calculated neutron quadrupole moment or, rather, $Q_n/r_n^2$, [Fig.~\ref{fig:li11q} (right)].
-It is very small for the normal state ($Q_n/r_n^2\approx-0.2$), consistent with small deviations from a spherical filled neutron shell, but much larger for the intruder state ($Q_n/r_n^2\approx -1.3$), as one might expect if this is a highly deformed state arising from $2\hw$ excitations of neutrons across the $N=8$ shell closure.
-If the intruder $3/2^-$ state is taken to be a member of a $K=1/2$ band (with inverted spin orderings due to Coriolis staggering), a plausible speculation but likely an oversimplification given the likely role of triaxiality (discussed below), then the calculated ratio corresponds to a hefty prolate intrinsic deformation of $\beta_n\approx0.6$ for the neutrons.
+The calculated neutron quadrupole moment ratio $Q_n/r_n^2$ [Fig.~\ref{fig:li11q} (right)] is much smaller that the corresponding proton ratio for the normal state ($Q_n/r_n^2\approx-0.2$), as one might expect for small deviations from a spherical filled neutron shell, but much larger that the corresponding proton ratio for the intruder state ($Q_n/r_n^2\approx -1.3$), as expected for a more highly deformed state arising from excitations of neutrons across the shell closure.
 At least, this is the behavior of the observables for the N3LO calculations [Fig.~\ref{fig:li11q} (b)].